sebanc/brunch/external-drivers/rtl885xxx/README.md

 rtw89
 ===========
-### A repo for the newest Realtek rtlwifi codes.
+### A repo for the newest Realtek rtw89 codes.

+This repo now contains the code for the Realtek RTW8922AE,  which is a Wifi 7 device.
+It has been tested using a Wifi 6 AP as I do not have access to a Wifi 7 model.
+The driver works very well.

+This repo is current with rtw-next up to April 3, 2024.

-This branch was created from the version merged into the wireless-drivers-next repo, which is in the 5.16 kernel.
+This branch was created from the version merged into the wireless-next repo, which is in the 5.16 kernel.
 IF YOU USE DRIVERS FROM THIS REPO FOR KERNELS 5.16+, YOU MUST BLACKLIST THE KERNEL VERSIONS!!!!
 FAILING TO DO THIS WILL RESULT IN ALL MANNER OF STRANGE ERRORS.

-This code will build on any kernel 5.7 and newer as long as the distro has not modified any of the kernel APIs.
+This code will build on any kernel 6.10 and newer as long as the distro has not modified any of the kernel APIs.
 IF YOU RUN UBUNTU, YOU CAN BE ASSURED THAT THE APIs HAVE CHANGED.
 NO, I WILL NOT MODIFY THE SOURCE FOR YOU.
 YOU ARE ON YOUR OWN!!!!!

-I am working on fixing builds on older kernels.
+Note that if you use this driver on kernels older than 5.15, the enhanced features of  wifi 5 and wifi 6 are greatly crippled as the kernel does hot have the capability to support the new packet widths and speeds.
+If you use such a kernel, you might as well have an 802.11n (wifi 4) device.

 This repository includes drivers for the following cards:

-Realtek 8852AE, 8851BE, 8852BE, and 8853CE
+Realtek 8851BE, 8852AE, 8852BE, 8852CE, and 8922AE.

-If you are looking for a driver for chips such as RTL8188EE, RTL8192CE, RTL8192CU, RTL8192DE, RTL8192EE, RTL8192SE, RTL8723AE, RTL8723BE, or RTL8821AE,
+If you are looking for a driver for chips such as RTL8188EE, RTL8192CE, RTL8192CU, RTL8192DE, RTL8192EE, RTL8192SE, RTL8723AE, or RTL8723BE,
 these should be provided by your kernel.
 If not, then you should go to the Backports Project (https://backports.wiki.kernel.org/index.php/Main_Page) to obtain the necessary code.

+If you have an RTW8822B{E,U,S}, RTW8822C{E,U,S}, RTW8723D{E,U,S}, or RTW8821C{E,U,S}, then
+you should use the drivers at https://github.com/lwfinger/rtw88.git.

 ### Installation instruction
 ##### Requirements